 The rear deck access doors are opened in this image.
 (Picture from TM 9-724 Light Tank T9E1.)

-The O-435T engine was adapted from aircraft.
-Changes made to prepare it for tank use included replacing the magnetos with a distributor, adding a generator, and using an enlarged finned flywheel was used that doubled as a cooling fan.
-The engine is being removed from the tank in this picture; prerequisites included removing the turret and rear deck armor.
-(Picture from TM 9-724 Light Tank T9E1.)
+The direct-drive O-435T engine, seen from the front right and left rear respectively, was adapted from aircraft.
+Changes made to prepare it for tank use included replacing the magnetos with a distributor, adding a generator, and using an enlarged finned flywheel that doubled as a cooling fan.
+The large clutch flywheel was enclosed in a skeletonized housing.
+The flywheel end of the engine was considered the front, and right and left were determined by looking at the rear of the engine.
+(Picture from TM 9-1724A Ordnance Maintenance--Engine and Engine Accessories for Light Tank T9E1.)

-The rear of the Lycoming O-435T engine is shown here.
-It displaced 434in³ (7110cm³) with a 4.875" (12.38cm) bore and a 3.875" (9.843cm) stroke.
+Two views of the engine's rear are labeled.
+It displaced 434in³ (7110cm³) with a 4⅞" (12.38cm) bore and a 3⅞" (9.843cm) stroke.
 It had a 6.25:1 compression ratio and weighed 755lb (342kg) dry.
 Overall height, width, and length were 31.28" (79.45cm), 35.62" (90.47cm), and 48.07" (122.1cm), respectively.
-(Picture from TM 9-724 Light Tank T9E1.)
+(Picture from TM 9-724 Light Tank T9E1 and TM 9-1724A Ordnance Maintenance--Engine and Engine Accessories for Light Tank T9E1.)

 The transmission and controlled differential are being removed.
 The assembly was attached to the hull front plate by sixteen bolts.
 (Picture from TM 9-724 Light Tank T9E1.)